 There are plenty of great professional organizations you can join.
 You need to join one because you have to start building a solid external network.
 The Masons, Entrepreneurs Organization (EO), start-up groups, sports clubs, Young Presidents Organization (YPO), and so on.
 EO and YPO have both been incredible for me since I lost a lot of military friends in the war, and largely wanted to surround myself with positive, business-minded, successful people.
 You are who you hang out with.
 Remember that.

-Which brings me to the most important tip I can give you:
+This brings me to the most important tip I can give you:

 Live by the Golden Rule

 This sounds simple, but you’d be surprised how many veterans I’ve seen shit on each other in public.
 My own community is the worst at this!
 It only makes them (and all of us vets) look extremely unprofessional, and is a huge red flag to potential employers or future business partners.
 They’ll just de-risk and decline you before you even know it.
-I’ve worked hard to reverse the veteran stigma that exits and it’s hard to keep defending this to the business community when folks act like children.
+I’ve worked hard to reverse the veteran stigma that exists and it’s hard to keep defending this to the business community when folks act like children.
 We have to police ourselves.
 It makes it harder for other veterans to gain future employment when veterans do this.
 So, treat people professionally and respectfully at all times and it will come back to you in a big way.
 If in doubt, ask yourself this question, “Is what I’m doing going to reflect positively on the veteran community?”
 If the answer is no, don’t do it.
 The Golden Rule, live by it.

 Thanks for listening and I hope my story and experience helps.
 If you know a transitioning veteran, please share this with them.
 I’m also glad to DM any veterans who have follow-up questions on my Instagram: @BrandontWebb.